Buttermilk is a fermented dairy product.

 The ratio is 1 cup (240 ml) of milk to 1 tablespoon (15 ml) of acid.
 Gently mix the two ingredients and let the mixture sit for 5–10 minutes until it begins to curdle.

-Like buttermilk, plain yogurt contains live and active cultures.
-You can use plain yogurt as a substitute for buttermilk in baking in a 1:1 ratio.
+Like buttermilk, plain yogurt is a fermented dairy product.
+You can use plain yogurt as a substitute for buttermilk in baking at a 1:1 ratio.